This guide assumes you have already read/completed the previous tutorials.

 Step onto your newly spinning platform - you will notice that you do not spin with the platform.
 Walk into the platform from the side - you do not get pushed away by the pointy edges of the platform flying past.
 If you brush up against the platform enough, you will likely come to the correct conclusion that the physics model is not moving whatsoever.
 Even if we weighted the physics model to the Bone in blender, it would not animate in-engine.
 This is the main reason for using a .device_machine tag, as it does allow for all sorts of moving physics shenanigans.

-Let's go over a couple of well-known device machine examples throughtout the games (even if you did not know thats what they are!) to gain a better understanding of their wide range of applications.
+Let's go over a couple of well-known device machine examples throughout the games (even if you didn't know that's what they are!) to gain a better understanding of their wide range of applications.
 In Halo 2's Cairo Station mission, you may remember the second time you venture into space, and you fight some flying elites on a large platform that moves up and down as part of the mac gun's firing mechanism.
 This entire area is not part of the level BSP, but is rather a large device machine.
 As it animates up and down, the physics do too.
 In Halo 3, remember the huge spinning wheel on Last Resort?
 That too is a device machine - it's blades push the player and other objects around as the wheel animates, indicating that it has dynamic physics!
 Most, if not all elevators in H2+ are also device machines for reasons that should now be obvious.

 Creating an elevator animation